Cradley Heath: Cradley Heath today

 Cradley Heath High Street is marked by two road junctions, Four-Ways at the east end, and Five-Ways at the west end.
 Four-Ways is the most altered by the new bypass, running parallel to the High Street, with the Tesco store at this end.
 Cradley Heath remains a traditional shopping centre, offering an alternative to modern malls.
 It has two market halls and numerous privately owned shops and businesses.
 The old Market Hall has been in Cradley Heath for over 100 years.
 The Black Country Bugle newspaper was originally based in Cradley Heath but is now situated at the newly built Dudley Archives; the newspaper was set up by Derek Beasley, former chairman of Halesowen Harriers, which focuses on local history and culture of the Black Country and often features articles and poems written in the Black Country dialect.

-Cradley Heath has two large municipal parks, Haden Hill Park, which contains Haden Hall and Haden Old Hall (the latter with Tudor origins) which was the ancestral home of the Haden family and the Mary McArthur Memorial Gardens (known locally as Lomie Town park).
+Cradley Heath has two large municipal parks, Haden Hill Park, which contains Haden Hall and Haden Old Hall (the latter with Tudor origins) which was the ancestral home of the Haden family and the Mary McArthur Memorial Gardens (known locally as Lomey Town park).

 An enterprise zone was developed in the deindustrialised eastern part of the town, near the border with Rowley Regis.

 The Old Bank Building on Upper High Street which was built in 1908 for the United Counties Bank of Cradley Heath has kept its original place even with the new road layout with the modernisation of Cradley Heath.
 In 1973 the Old Bank Building became part of Sandwell Insurance and Sandwell Accountancy Services (SAS).

 Cradley Heath High Street has not changed much since the subsidence in 1914 and the dip in the high street following the subsidence is very prominent and can be seen still today.

 Geography

-A part of the West Midlands conurbation, Cradley Heath is located in the south of the Sandwell Metropolitan Borough, approximately 8 miles west of Birmingham.
-It is situated in a low-lying area of the Black Country, south of the limestone ridge that runs through the area, with the River Stour forming the southern boundary with Cradley, and the Mousesweet Brook (a tributary of the Stour) forming the northern border, between Quarry Bank and Netherton.
-Both also act as the boundary between the metropolitan boroughs of Sandwell and Dudley.
+A part of the West Midlands conurbation, Cradley Heath is located in the south of Sandwell Metropolitan Borough, 8 miles west of Birmingham, 2 mi north-west of Halesowen and 3 mi south of Dudley.
+It is situated in a low-lying area of the Black Country, south of the limestone ridge that runs through the area.
+The River Stour forms the southern boundary with Cradley, and the Mousesweet Brook, a tributary of the Stour, forms part of the boundary between the metropolitan boroughs of Sandwell and Dudley.